verbal-noun/terrain-generation-unity/README.md

         .
 ```

 The `DiamondStep` function takes in the index of our `centre` vertice, and using the current dimension `dim` (which is recursively reduced as previously mentioned), calculates the index of the four corners.
 This is then used to find the average of the four corners plus a random proportion of `heightDiff` to be set as the new centre vertice height.
 As we can see in our `RecursiveDSquare` function, we perform the diamond step across every `dim` vertices in both the x and z axis.
 For example, on the second iteration of a 4x4 grid, the following red vertices would have the DiamondStep function called upon them.
+This is due to `dim` having a value of 2, hence in every 2 rows, we alter every 2 columns.

 <p align="center">
   <img src="Images/Diamond-Step-Diagram.png"  width="150" >